BMW 2 Series Active Tourer

 The BMW 2 Series Active Tourer (F45/U06 model code) is a two-row subcompact executive MPV produced by BMW since August 2014.
-The closely related BMW 2 Series Gran Tourer (F46 model code) is a longer three-row version which began production in 2015.
+The closely related BMW 2 Series Gran Tourer (F46 model code) is a longer three-row version which began production in 2015 and discontinued in 2021, now sold exclusively as a hatchback.
 Marketed as part of the 2 Series range, the F45/F46 are based on the front-wheel-drive UKL2 platform.
 The design is based on the BMW Concept Active Tourer, and is mechanically related to the Mini Countryman, also built by BMW.